twolfson/if-i-were-to-build-a-startup-web-app/docs/django-react-security-and-architecture.md

 #### Admin "Login as"
 - Same as before but requires extra step to also set said JWT cookie

-## Different domains
+## Different origin + same site
-The rough architecture as above also applies to different domains.
+The rough architecture as above also applies to different origins on the same site.

-It might need to change from `SameSite=strict` to `SameSite=lax` to allow permission for an XHR to use the cookie, or to set it initially (pretty confident we don't just set on 302, but I could be wrong).
+We need to change from `SameSite=strict` to `SameSite=lax` to allow permission for an XHR to use the cookie, add CORS headers to server responses, and make any XHR use [`withCredentials`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials).

-This is an example where I'd need to implement and adjust to check.

 Everything else though is the same.

-### Reasons for different domains
+### Reasons for different origin + same site
-I've seen different domains be argued for because it enables things like being pre-configured for CORS, allowing for easy interaction between environments (e.g. develop locally with beta API).
+I've seen different origin + same site be argued for because it enables things like being pre-configured for CORS, allowing for easy interaction between environments (e.g. develop locally with beta API).

 I believe that any configuration done with different domains can also be achieved with same domain + proxy.